theagoes/theagoes/README.md

 - 🔭 I’m currently working on Editora Globo S.A
 - 🌱 I’m currently learning Python with Streamlit
-- 💬 Ask me about PowerApps with SQL
+- 💬 Ask me about PowerApps with SQL Azure
 - 📫 How to reach me: agoes@outlook.com

 <!--